ice-here/resist/README.md

 This list is in its infancy.
 Please help us expand it with [Issues](https://github.com/ice-here/resist/issues) and [PRs](https://github.com/ice-here/resist/pulls).

 ### Call your representatives
-Call your representative and find out if they stand for ending ICE’s practices at our doorstep.
-Ask about their specific actionable plans.
+Find out if you representatives stand for ending ICE’s practices at our doorstep.
+Ask about their specific, and actionable plans.
 Communicate your stand.

 Here’s a script (taken and modified from [here](https://breakice.org/), but feel free to speak from the heart: